(CSC-2436) The Ten Biggest Lies in Project Controls

 (CSC-2576) The Early & Late Date Conundrum and Project Reporting

-Authors: Imran Z. Wyeen, P.Eng.; Mustansir Raj, P.Eng.
+Author(s): Imran Z. Wyeen, P.Eng.; Mustansir Raj, P.Eng.
 CCP

 Abstract: Project reporting must present as complete and as real a snapshot of a project as possible.
 The reality is that typically reported cost and schedule metrics do not reflect that.
 In fact, they can sometimes paint a picture of the project which is quite the opposite of reality.
 The paper will explain reasons for this confusing state of affairs.
 It will also explain how the integrated trended estimate and cost and schedule data can be better leveraged to improve accuracy of the deductive data and forecasts.
 The paper will also present a way out of this conundrum such that customers, executives and other non-project management professionals can understand the true state of the project that this real-time data paints and look beyond the confusion.

-Authors: Leslie E. McMullan, FAACE
+Author(s): Leslie E. McMullan, FAACE

+Owners, consultants and contractors have identified change management as an area needing improvement.
 The project change register items may only be the tip of the iceberg and unseen changes may be taking place on the project, only to surface later with major consequences.
-This may include secondary impact of change with other ripple effects.
+This is referred to as the iceberg effect and may include the secondary impact of project changes that includes other ripple effects.

-Authors: Michael Goggin
+Author(s): Michael Goggin

 Abstract: What real purpose does a “control account” serve, in terms of controlling a project?
 It serves as the glue between various breakdown structures and facilitates the critical working connection between key project stakeholders including project managers, schedulers, cost engineers, procurement and financial controllers.
 Why is this so important?
 The finance department, and system of record, is so often overwhelmed by granular levels of detail required by the project delivery team in order to execute and control their capital projects.
 Through the use of an integrated data model, control accounts can be leveraged to provide project data in critical, yet digestible, categories that are important to stakeholders and their reporting obligations.
-In this session we’ll discuss not only the criticality of establishing and adhering to the control account methods, but the true value that they add to the finance and project teams along with other stakeholders.
+In this session, we’ll discuss not only the criticality of establishing and adhering to the control account methods, but the true value that they add to the finance and project teams along with other stakeholders.
 These teams can work in harmony, while also being able to work at the level of detail each requires.

 (CSC-2687) Change Control Procedure during Design Development of a Mega Transit Project

-Authors: Amgad F. Fahmy, PE CCP PSP
+Author(s): Amgad F. Fahmy, PE CCP PSP

 Abstract: Changes to any or all of the project triple constraints (cost, schedule and scope) are inevitable.
 During the design development of a mega transit project, changes could occur for many reasons and can impact not only project progress, but many other critical areas, such as the project budget, project schedule, Environmental Impact Statement (EIS), third party stakeholders, property acquisition schedule, funding complications, etc. This paper intends to examine the major impacts that may occur during the design development of a mega transit project.
 It discusses the complications of changes in the light of standard project processes directed by the Federal Transit Administration (FTA).
 It also presents some recommended practices for a change control procedure in order to effectively manage changes and respond to their impacts.